 What Is Wheat Germ?

-What Is Raw Wheat Germ
+What Is Raw Wheat Germ?

 The raw version has not undergone any thermal processing like toasting.
 Some prefer raw wheat germ because they believe it has superior health effects.
 The difference, however, is not cut and dry.
 When researchers fed rats either raw or processed varieties, they found that roasted wheat germ was more easily digested and had a higher protein efficiency ratio.
 Heat-treating also increases the shelf life too.
-Heating wheat germ for just 3 minutes can maintain its quality for up to 90 days at room temperature, while raw only lasts 15 days.
+Heating the germ for just 3 minutes can maintain its quality for up to 90 days at room temperature, while raw only lasts 15 days.
 Both roasted/toasted and raw versions can be wise additions to any healthy diet.

 What Germ Nutrition